aodn/geoserver-build/README.md

 Create a `src/main/webapp/META-INF/context.xml` file using the supplied `src/main/webapp/META-INF/context-sample.xml` as a template and update to use the required database datastore.

 Create and populate a `src/main/webapp/data` directory with custom content.
+For all the Postman tests to pass you will need to update `src/main/webapp/data/ncwms.xml` and `src/main/webapp/data/workspaces/imos/JNDI_argo/argo_primary_profile_core_low_res_good_qc_data/filters.xml`

 Update the supplied `Tomcat` run configuration JRE and Application Server to your Corretto and Tomcat.